saisalian/Enhancing-Phishing-Email-Detection-with-Sentiment-Analysis-A-Hybrid-Approach/README.md

 # Enhancing Phishing Email Detection with Sentiment Analysis: A Hybrid Approach
-This is my Thesis

-# Phishing Email Detection Using DistilBERT and SVM

 This project implements a phishing email detection system using a hybrid approach of **DistilBERT** for sentiment analysis and **Support Vector Machine (SVM)** for classification.
 The model analyzes email content for phishing indicators and uses sentiment-aware embeddings to improve classification accuracy.